6 min read

 How the threat landscape shifted in 2025 and what to expect in 2026

-1. Supply Chain Attacks Became Industrialized Operations
+1. Supply Chain Attacks Became Industrialised Operations

 The Shai-Hulud worm targeting the npm ecosystem demonstrates this evolution.
 The attack automatically harvests credentials, publishes malicious versions of other packages, and creates persistent GitHub Actions workflows all without human intervention.
 The worm compromised 500+ npm packages in the first successful autonomous attack on the JavaScript ecosystem (Unit 42).

-Attackers now employ "typosquatting" and "slopsquatting" registering malicious packages with plausible names that AI coding assistants might suggest combined with remote dynamic dependencies designed specifically to bypass static analysis tools.
+Attackers employed "typosquatting" and "slopsquatting" registering malicious packages with plausible names that AI coding assistants might suggest combined with remote dynamic dependencies designed specifically to bypass static analysis tools.
 Nation-state actors compromised F5's source code, creating a blueprint for zero-day exploits against 600,000+ internet-exposed devices (CISA Emergency Directive ED 26-01).

 The financial impact validates the severity.
-Supply chain breaches cost an average of $4.91 million globally, with U.S. organizations facing $10.22 million per incident (IBM Cost of a Data Breach Report 2025).
+Supply chain breaches cost an average of $4.91 million globally, with U.S. organisations facing $10.22 million per incident (IBM Cost of a Data Breach Report 2025).
 These breaches cost 17 times more to remediate than direct attacks.

 2. Cloud Identity Replaced Network Perimeter as Primary Target